-"A People without a knowledge of their past history, origin and culture is like a tree without roots"
+"A people without a knowledge of their past history, origin and culture is like a tree without roots"

-History at Rivelinl teaches our children not just knowledge about Britain and the wider world in the past but it promotes critical thinking and the ability to weigh up evidence and develop perspective and judgement.
+History at Rivelin teaches our children not just knowledge about Britain and the wider world in the past but it promotes critical thinking and the ability to weigh up evidence and develop perspective and judgement.

 Our high-quality history curriculum helps our children gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
 It inspires pupils’ curiosity to know more about the past.
 Teaching should equip pupils to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
 History helps pupils to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.

-Rivelin Historians will have the opportunity to learn about methods of historical enquiry and how evidence can be used in formulating arguments and interpretations of the past.
+Rivelin historians will have the opportunity to learn about methods of historical enquiry and how evidence can be used in formulating arguments and interpretations of the past.

-- Chronological knowledge and understanding
+- Chronological understanding

 2. Cultural, ethnic and religious diversity